Skip to content

 – Don’t use the browser “back” button.
 While it works, it is less than ideal.

 – On-line help is available by pressing the “?” button.
-Make sure pop-ups are allowed for the “a8n.allterrainsw.cc” domain for help to appear.
+Make sure pop-ups are allowed for the “a8n.allterrainsw.cc” domain so that help will display.

 Q: How do I find coaches to oversee and encourage students to become involved in these events?